 Abercynon Cat Missing

-Written by Jamie on 4th October 2017
+Written by Gavin on 4th October 2017

 An RSPCA Cymru appeal for information has been launched following reports that a number of cats in the Abercynon area have gone missing.